 Subscription and redemption orders are received every day by the custodian until 11.00 am\.

-Centralisation of subscription orders Centralisation of redemption orders Execution of the order Publication of the net asset value Delivery of subscriptions Settlement of redemptions D D D D D D
+Centralisation of Centralisation of Execution of Publication of Delivery of Settlement of subscription redemption orders the order the net asset subscriptions redemptions orders value D D D D D D

 \ Unless otherwise agreed with your financial institution.